scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Each path segment starts and/or ends at a core AS.

-All path segments may be inverted: a core segment can be used bidirectionally, an up segment can be converted into a down segment, and a down segment can be converted into an up segment depending on the direction of the end-to-end path.
+All path segments may be reversed: a core segment can be used bidirectionally, an up segment can be converted into a down segment, and a down segment can be converted into an up segment depending on the direction of the end-to-end path.
 This means that all path segments can be used to send data traffic in both directions.

 The cryptographic protection of PCBs and path segments is based on the Control Plane PKI.
 The signatures are structured such that the entire message sequence constituting the path segment can be authenticated by anyone with access to this PKI.